EveThan/Google-Merchandise-Store-Funnel-Analysis/README.md

 This analysis uses a user-based conversion funnel, which means that each user is counted only once.
 This differs from session-based funnels where a user can be counted multiple times across different sessions.

 Additionally, a closed funnel approach is implemented, which means that only users who proceed through the funnel stages in the order above (session_start → view_item → add_to_cart → ...) are included, although they may drop off at any step.
 Users who skip stages or complete them out of order are not included in the conversion funnel.

+In the interactive dashboard, the conversion funnel is also anchored on each user's session_start_date.
+This means that users are included in the conversion funnel if their session_start_date falls within the selected date range.
+All subsequent funnel events (e.g., view_item, add_to_cart, purchase) are attributed to that same session_start_date and are counted in the conversion funnel even if they occurred outside the selected date range.
+This ensures a more complete view of user progression through the funnel after their first visit which happened within the selected date range.

 ## 5. Conversion Funnel Insights Summary
 ### 5.1.
 Overall Conversion Funnel ([view analysis summary on Google Colab](https://colab.research.google.com/drive/1iEq6xPdefjna970kkfhkkkT9nhhARYfN#scrollTo=6haBQ7AgKX8i))